EmiTR/ML_Practice/README.md

 - **MAE:** ~€14,503

 **Interpretation:**
-The model captures relative price differences well in log-space, but when unlogged, absolute prediction errors grow with price magnitude.
+The model captures relative price differences well in the log-transformed space.
+However, after reversing the log transformation, the absolute prediction errors increase with higher car prices.
-This is expected for linear regression on highly skewed price data — expensive cars dominate total variance.
+This behavior is expected for linear regression when working with highly skewed price data, where luxury cars dominate the overall variance.
+I discussed possible solutions for this issue in the notebook.

 ---

-## 🧭 Lessons Learned
+## Lessons Learned
 - **Data processing matters most.**
   It took significantly more time than modelling but had the biggest impact on performance.